 Barry resides in south Delaware County with his wife, Jamie.
 They have two children, Chelsea and Hunter.
 Chelsea along with her husband Brian Watters are raising Barry and Jamie’s first grandchild, Avery Ferne.
 Hunter is serving his country in the Security Forces of the US Air Force and is married to Kalah (Hughes) Banks.

-Barry is the founder and Executive Director of Red-tail Land Conservancy, a member of Council on the Environment at Ball State University, a former member and president of Delaware County Drainage Board, and a member of Indiana Land Protection Alliance.
+Barry is the founder and Director Emeritus of Red-tail Land Conservancy, a member of Council on the Environment at Ball State University, a former member and president of Delaware County Drainage Board, and a member of Indiana Land Protection Alliance.
 He has received numerous conservation awards, some of which are from Daughters of the American Revolution, Robert Cooper Audubon Society, Ball State University, Randolph County S&WCD, Ball State University, City of Anderson, State of Indiana, and Field&Stream Magazine.